 Lannisters are also very vulnerable to being shut down in turn.
 A lot of their abilities are based off complex synergies and they have relatively few independent operator units.
 A lot of their effects hinge off control of the Crown in particular and if your opponent has a way to deny it to you then your army can be thrown into disarray.
 Also, while you can go very deep into the morale game, opponents can go very deep into shutting it down and you should expect to be facing things like an army of 4+ morale saves if your opponent knows you’re coming.

-Most of these are actually quite weak.
-House Lannister’s tactics cards are extremely permissible in when you use them – it’s possible to empty your hand on turn one before the lines even meet – but the price for that is that most of them are very tepid effects.
+Most of these are less directly effective than the tactics decks of other faction.
+The advantage is that House Lannister’s tactics cards are extremely permissible in when you use them – it’s possible to empty your hand on turn one before the lines even meet – but the price for that is that most of them are very tepid effects.
 The most you can expect out of the basic Lannister deck is messing up an opponent’s much better card at a critical moment.

 Intrigue and Subterfuge: When an enemy NCU activates it loses all abilities until the end of the round; if you control the purse an enemy becomes Weakened.
 Sometimes this won’t make a difference and sometimes it can explode an entire gameplan.
-For example, in a Lannister mirror matchup, being able to disable Joffrey on an important turn can lock your opponent out of crown control which switches off the special abilities of the Redcloaks and the entire Kingsguard, which might be your opponent’s entire army.
+For example, in a Lannister mirror matchup, being able to disable Joffrey on an important turn can lock your opponent out of crown control which switches off the special abilities of the Redcloaks and any Kingsguard attchments, which might be your opponent’s entire army.

 A Lannister Pays His Debts: Attach to a combat unit; when a friendly unit is destroyed gain Vicious, and with the Crown +1 to hit.
-Absolutely savage when it’s switched on, with the caveat that Lannister units tend to be really hard to destroy.
-Still, though, never triggering an on-death effect because your opponent can’t kill you is a pretty good problem to have.
+Absolutely savage when it’s switched on, with the caveat that Lannister units tend to be really hard to destroy, making triggering it hard.
+One of the best reasons to bring the Mountain that Rides is that he can go and die and turn this on.

 Bribery: If you draw two of these in your turn one hand it’s the best thing ever as you can halve your opponents combat potential from across the board.
 On any other turn it ranges from ‘whatever’ to actively useless because it costs a valuable NCU activation and most everything else you can do with that NCU is better than doing this.